 Damion knows this and already has an LS3/TR6060 swap planned for next year.
 If there's one rookie mistake Campbell won't make, that is to change too much leading up to the OUSCI.
 History has already proven competitors are far better off dialing in the combination they already have, than trying to make too many changes leading up to the event.
 Campbell freshened up his engine and transmission, but has made no major mechanical changes.
 He also replaced wheels and tires, but did nothing that would require major shakedowns.
 He has enlisted the assistance of a former Indycar driver, to help sharpen his skills on the road course though, which is one of the smarter tactics we've heard of from an OUSCI competitor.

 For what Campbell's car may lack in power, it does compensate to some degree with a surprisingly light weight- less than 3,000 pounds!
 How did he do it, even with a mild steel roll cage?
 It starts with a custom tube frame chassis, but the VFN fiberglass hood and front end really lighten things up and help equalize weight distribution in the car.
 In the quarter mile, Campbell has run a best of 12.5 seconds, but the 117 mph trap speed suggests stickier tires could net a lower ET.

 While that may have been the intent of past builds, Campbell wants all-around performance with this car.
 Ridetech shocks and sway bars, along with Wilwood Forged Dynalite brakes help with the handling and halting, along with Rushforth wheels wrapped in Nitto rubber.

 Where can you see more of this car?
-Buy your tickets to the 2013 OUSCI today and you can see it up close and in action at Spring Mountain Motor Ranch on November 9th (less than 600 tickets remain).
-You can also look for it in the December issue of Popular Hot Rodding as well as the January issue of Car Craft magazine.
+Add the OPTIMA Network on Roku for free and watch the 2013 OUSCI.
+You can also look for it in the December 2013 issue of Popular Hot Rodding as well as the January 2014 issue of Car Craft magazine.